The Dunning-Kruger effect can lead to technical debt

 See no evil, hear no evil, speak no evil

-Hear no evil, see no evil, speak no evil—the iconic representation of communication failure.
+Hear no evil, see no evil, speak no evil — the iconic representation of communication failure.
 Technical debt can result from communication failures due to unwillingness to inform others of what you know, and unwillingness to receive information from others more knowledgeable.

-Technological communication risk is the risk that knowledgeable people within the enterprise don’t communicate important knowledge about technology.
-Within the enterprise are people who need this information and people who possess it.
-The risk is that people who possess it might be barred from distributing it, and people who need it might be unwilling to receive it.
-Policymakers can address this problem by working to define roles to clarify communication responsibilities.
-Role definitions must specify the need for this communication, and the need to be receptive to it.
+Technological communication risk is the risk that knowledgeable people within the enterprise don’t communicate important knowledge to the people who need it, or the people who need it aren’t receptive to it.
+Policymakers can address this problem by working to define the roles of all involved to specify the need for this communication, and the need to be receptive to it.

 A clear understanding of long-term technology trends is important in managing technical debt.
 Any significant misalignment between enterprise technological assets and long-term technology trends creates a risk of incurring new technical debt.
 As technologies evolve, enterprise assets must evolve with them.
 The gap between those assets and the state of the art is a source of lost productivity and depressed organizational agility, which is our definition of technical debt.